 It’s a good choice for areas with shallow, rocky soil.

 The best substrate for this Agave is a gritty and sandy, sharp well-draining soil.

-When kept as a potted plant, Century Plant appreciates being slightly crowded.
+When kept as a potted plant, the Agave Blue Glow Plant appreciates being slightly crowded.

 Choose a container a little bit larger than the foliage.